Data Centers in Utrecht

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Utrecht's immediate data centers as of September 2025.
-However, dedicated and redundant connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are readily available via low-latency links to the primary European hub in Amsterdam.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Utrecht, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through private network extensions or dedicated fiber links to interconnection hubs in nearby Amsterdam.

 Power Analysis